benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 18.md

 Sender keeps the reduced $inflight$ until a new ACK arrives, and conserves the packets in flight.

 We will keep increment cwnd for each duplicate ACK.

+### TCP fast recovery
+The sender keeps the reduced *inflight* until a **new ACK** arrives and conserves the packets in flight.
+Conserving packetse in flight allows for some data to be transmitted over lossy periods.

+For each duplicate ACK, we increment $cwnd$ by 1 MSS.